Virat Kohli: International career

 Kohli's form in the lead-up to the World Cup was not at his best, however after a strong start to the 2015 World Cup with a century against Pakistan, Kohli's tournament ended with a score of 1 in the semi-final loss to Australia.
 A subsequent dip in form was followed by his first Test series win as captain in Sri Lanka.
 From 2016 to 2018, he entered a peak phase of his career.
 In 2016, he was the Player of the Tournament at the ICC World T20.
 He became the first batsman to score double centuries in four consecutive Test series and was appointed captain for the 2017 Champions Trophy, where India finished as runners-up.
 This period saw him break numerous records, including becoming the fastest to 8,000, 10,000, and 11,000 ODI runs.
 In 2018, he became the No. 1 ranked Test batsman and led India to first-ever Test series victory in Australia.
 By 2019, he became India's most successful Test captain, holding the ICC Test Mace for three consecutive years.
 He scored his 70th international century in November 2019, but this was followed by a prolonged lean patch.
 From 2020 to 2022, Kohli struggled for runs and stepped down from the T20I, ODI, and Test captaincy in succession.

 Kohli's return to form began at the 2022 Asia Cup, where he scored his maiden T20I century, his first in any format in over 1,000 days.
 He was the highest run-scorer at the 2022 T20 World Cup, playing an impactful innings of 82* against Pakistan.
 His peak resurgence came at the 2023 World Cup on home soil where he was named the Player of the Tournament for scoring a record 765 runs in a single edition.
 During the tournament, he scored his 50th ODI hundred, surpassing Tendulkar's long-standing record.
 In next year's T20 World Cup; Kohli had a lean tournament, however delivered a player of the match performance in the final, scoring 76 as India won the trophy.
 Following the victory, he announced his retirement from T20 Internationals.
 In the 2025 Champions Trophy, Kohli was instrumental in India's victory, scoring a century and becoming the fastest to 14,000 ODI runs.
 India later secured the title.
 On 12 May 2025, after poor Border-Gavaskar Trophy performances he announced that the Test-series would be his last, marking his retirement from Test cricket.

+Virat Kohli scored his 54th ODI century against New Zealand in the third ODI at Indore, reaching the milestone in 91 balls with eight fours and two sixes while chasing a target of 337.
+With this innings, he became the leading century-maker against New Zealand with seven hundreds, surpassing Ricky Ponting and Virender Sehwag (six each), and Sachin Tendulkar and Sanath Jayasuriya (five each).
+Kohli also became the highest run-scorer batting at number three.
+The century was his 85th in international cricket and his 41st on home soil.